bushstas/classy-loader/README.md

 }
 ```

-It's impossible to obfuscate dynamical class names so there are special fake **$classy** functions to make roadmaps for obfuscation.<br>
+It's impossible to obfuscate dynamical class names so there are special fake **$classy** functions to make roadmaps for obfuscation.
 Here is the an example.
 ```javascript
 let className = $classy(colorValue, '..color', ['red', 'green', 'blue', 'yellow', 'orange' ...]);